NICOH-YAY/NICOH-YAY/README.md

 I mainly use R in RStudio but sometimes I play around with Python and SQL.

 I like AI and I like video games.
 So I spend free time building machine learning models for the games I like.
 I've also dabbled around with LLMs and NLPs.
-Sometimes I play around with Deepseek R1 which I downloaded with Ollama and Docker to set up a Locally hosted website with the LLM.
+Sometimes I play around with Deepseek R1 which I downloaded with Ollama and Docker to set up a Locally hosted server with the LLM.

 I love apes.
 My favorite is the orangutan, although humans are cool too.
 I go to school @ Columbia University.